mtahiriqbaldeveloper/autoserializable-checker/USAGE.md

 # Autoserializable Checker - Usage Guide

-## How to Check for @Autoserializable Classes
+## How to Check for @AutoSerializable Classes

-The plugin provides **three ways** to check for autoserializable classes.
+The plugin provides **three ways** to check for AutoSerializable classes.
 Choose the method that fits your workflow:

 ---